The Association: Crest

 In late 1966, Warner Bros.
 Records, which had been distributing Valiant, bought the smaller label and, with it, the Association's contract.

+In 1966, a collection of poems penned by the six members was released as Crank Your Spreaders; the book was reprinted in August 1969.

-In April 1967, Alexander left the band to study meditation in India and was replaced by Larry Ramos (born Hilario Ramos on April 19, 1942, Waimea, Hawaii; died April 30, 2014, Clarkston, Washington) on vocals and guitar.
+In April 1967, Alexander left the band to study meditation in India and was replaced by Larry Ramos (born Hilario Ramos) on vocals and guitar.
 Ramos joined the band while Alexander was still performing with them after bassist Cole's hand was injured by a firecracker; Alexander subbed on bass while Ramos played lead guitar.
 Ramos had previously performed with the New Christy Minstrels and had even recorded solo singles for Columbia Records.
 He went on to sing co-lead (along with Giguere and Kirkman) on two of the Association's biggest hit singles, "Windy" and "Never My Love".

 With the lineup settled, the group returned to the studio, this time with Bones Howe in the producer's chair.
-The first fruits of this pairing were the single "Windy", written by Ruthann Friedman, topping the Billboard Hot 100 on July 1, 1967 and staying there for four consecutive weeks, preceded by the album Insight Out, which reached No. 8 in June.
+The first fruits of this pairing were the single "Windy", written by Ruthann Friedman, topping the Billboard Hot 100 on July 1, 1967, and staying there for four consecutive weeks, preceded by the album Insight Out, which reached No. 8 in June.

 On June 16, 1967, the Association was the first act to perform at the Monterey Pop Festival.
 (The Criterion Collection DVD of the festival includes their performance of "Along Comes Mary" on disc 3.)

 The group's success continued with its next single, "Never My Love", written by Dick and Don Addrisi; it went to No. 2 in Billboard and No. 1 in Cash Box in October 1967.
 It became the group's only double-sided charted record, as its B-side, "Requiem for the Masses", made a brief showing on the Billboard chart.
 Like "Cherish" and "One Too Many Mornings", "Never My Love"'s vocal arrangement was provided by Clark Burroughs, former member of the Hi-Lo's.
-"Never My Love" has since been certified the second-most-frequently-played song in America during the 20th century.
+"Never My Love" has since been certified the second-most-frequently-played song in America during the 20th century (the group placed two other songs, "Cherish" and "Windy", on BMI's list of the 100 most played).

 In 1968, after turning down a cantata composed by Jimmy Webb that included the now-classic "MacArthur Park", the group produced its fourth album, Birthday (March 1968), with Bones Howe again at the controls.
 This album spawned "Everything That Touches You", the group's last Hot 100 Top 10 hit, and "Time for Livin'", the group's final Hot 100 Top 40 hit.

 Later that year, the group released a self-produced single, the harder-edged "Six Man Band".
 This song also appeared on Greatest Hits, released in November 1968.